fyzanr/feyzanuryigit/README.md

 # feyzanuryigit
 👋 Hi, I'm Feyzanur Yiğit!

-🎓 I’m a 2nd-year Chemical Engineering student at Ankara University.
+🎓 I’m a Chemical Engineering student at Ankara University.
 🌍 My goal is to do an internship in Germany and work as an engineer in Europe in the future.
 ⚗️ I’m interested in developing engineering projects, learning new languages, conducting research, and continuously improving my skills.
 📚 I’m currently researching PSM and sharing what I learn on GitHub.
-🇩🇪 I’m learning German (B1–B2 level) and aiming to take the B2 exam in spring 2026.
+🇩🇪 I’m learning German (B1–B2 level) and aiming to take B2 certificate.
 💡 I want to grow not only in the field, but also in technical and academic areas.

 ## 🎯 My Goals